Life insurance and cancer

 - Lung cancer.

-If you are aged 50-80, there is also the option of Over 50 Life Insurance, which has guaranteed acceptance with no medical questions.
-The maximum amount of cover is £10,000, so whether this type of insurance would be suitable depends on your needs.
-But it could be an affordable way for you to leave some money for your loved ones after you die.
-It could be used to help settle unpaid bills, as a gift, or to help towards the cost of a funeral.
+The maximum amount of cover is £10,000, so whether Over 50 Life Insurance would be suitable depends on your needs.
+Nevertheless, this type of life isnurance could be an affordable way for you to leave some money for your loved ones after you die.
+It could be used to help settle unpaid bills, put towards a small gift, or to help towards the cost of a funeral.
 Full cover is payable after one year.

 Other types of life insurance may be available if you can answer health and lifestyle questions.
 Speak to an adviser if you need help.